-Membership dues for calendar year 2019 are $45 per farm,

-2018.
-You can pay for membership and/or make an optional donation to the vegetable and berry research and extension fund by clicking here.
+Membership dues for calendar year 2019 are $45 per farm, up for CAPS accreditation, and/or make an optional donation to the vegetable and berry research and extension fund by clicking here.

 memberships for 2019 start at $55/year, and for 2019 include an ad in the January 21, 2019 Annual Meeting booklet if paid for prior to Dec.
 4, 2018.
 To make payments and get more information on commercial memberships and annual meeting sponsorships click here.